mxmehl/inwx-dns-recordmaster/README.md

 ## License

-The main license of this project is `GPL-3.0-only`, Copyright Max Mehl.
+The main license of this project is the GNU General Public License 3.0, no later version (`GPL-3.0-only`), Copyright Max Mehl.

-There may be components under different, but compatible licenses.
+There may be components under different, but compatible licenses and from different copyright holders.
 The project is [REUSE](https://reuse.software) compliant which makes these portions transparent.
 You will find all used licenses in the `LICENSES` directory.